Projects

 SECTION 1: ABSTRACT

-The central hypothesis is that a two-input AND-gate genetic circuit can be computationally designed and in silico validated in Escherichia coli as a proof-of-concept chassis, in which sfGFP fluorescence is only produced when both IPTG (a proxy for a stress-related chemical input) and low pH (sensed via the native CadC membrane sensor) are simultaneously present.
-To test this computationally, a 960 bp synthetic gene fragment encoding a hybrid cadO–lacO1–Ptrc promoter driving superfolder GFP was fully designed in Benchling, verified using NCBI BLAST, modelled using Boolean circuit logic and Hill function kinetics, and submitted to Twist Biosciences for gene synthesis.
+The central hypothesis is that a two-input AND-gate genetic circuit can be computationally designed, in silico validated, and submitted for gene synthesis in a fully dry-lab workflow, in which sfGFP fluorescence is predicted to appear only when both IPTG (a proxy for a stress-related chemical input) and low pH (sensed via the native CadC membrane sensor) are simultaneously present.
+A 960 bp synthetic gene fragment encoding a hybrid cadO–lacO1–Ptrc promoter driving superfolder GFP was fully designed in Benchling, verified using NCBI BLAST, structurally validated using protein design tools, modelled using Boolean circuit logic, Hill function kinetics, and cell-free expression simulation.

 SECTION 2: PROJECT AIMS

-Aim 2 — Development Aim: Following computational validation of the AND-gate circuit design, the next step is to replace the IPTG-inducible proxy input with a biologically relevant cortisol-sensing module using protein structure prediction tools to model a modified cortisol-binding transcription factor that could function in E. coli and to integrate the validated circuit concept into a wearable patch architecture consisting of a sweat-permeable hydrogel membrane, an alginate-encapsulated bacterial layer, and a colorimetric or electrochemical readout interface.
-This aim would involve protein design and structure validation, optimisation of the hydrogel encapsulation matrix for bacterial viability during wear, and submission of the physical construct through an automated cloud lab for remote expression testing without requiring in-person lab access.
+Aim 2 — Development Aim: Following computational validation of the AND-gate circuit design, the next step is to replace the IPTG-inducible proxy input with a biologically relevant cortisol-sensing module using protein design and structure prediction tools to model a modified cortisol-binding transcription factor for E. coli expression and to integrate the validated circuit into a wearable patch architecture with a sweat-permeable hydrogel membrane, an alginate-encapsulated bacterial or cell-free layer, and a colorimetric or electrochemical readout interface.
+Physical execution would be carried out remotely via an automated cloud lab, enabling committed listeners to run the full transformation, expression, and plate reader assay workflow without in-person lab access.

-Aim 3 — Visionary Aim: The long-term vision for this project is to develop a fully autonomous, continuous, non-invasive stress monitoring platform using Staphylococcus epidermidis as a skin-native synthetic biology chassis, capable of detecting a panel of sweat biomarkers including cortisol, pH, glucose, uric acid, and interleukin-6 and transmitting real-time physiological data to a connected device for longitudinal health monitoring.
-If realised, this platform would represent a paradigm shift in how stress and metabolic health are measured: moving from episodic, clinic-based blood draws to continuous, at-home biological sensing with no needles, no wearable electronics in direct contact with skin, and no requirement for trained clinical staff.
-The broader impact extends to early detection of inflammatory conditions, metabolic disorders, and infection, with particular relevance to populations in low-resource settings where access to clinical diagnostics is limited.
+Aim 3 — Visionary Aim: The long-term vision is to develop a fully autonomous, continuous, non-invasive stress monitoring platform using Staphylococcus epidermidis as a skin-native synthetic biology chassis, detecting a panel of sweat biomarkers cortisol, pH, glucose, uric acid, and interleukin-6 and transmitting real-time physiological data to a connected device for longitudinal health monitoring.
+This would represent a paradigm shift from episodic, clinic-based blood draws to continuous, at-home biological sensing with no needles, no electronics in direct skin contact, and no requirement for trained clinical staff with particular relevance to populations in low-resource settings where clinical diagnostic access is limited.

 SECTION 3: BACKGROUND